CrassusXY/Obrazy-2/README.md

 # Image Processing 2
-Simple PGM image processing program.
+Simple PGM images processing program.

 ## Running the program
 After cloning the repository simply run ` make ` command.
 Later you can run the program using `./obrazy`.